zoop-dev/pulse/README.md

 4. File an issue at https://codeberg.org/Freeyourgadget/Gadgetbridge/issues/new/choose and possibly provide the logfile

 Alternatively you may use the standard logcat functionality to access the log.

+## Code Licenses

+* Gadgetbridge is licensed under the [AGPLv3](LICENSE)
+* Files in app/src/main/java/net/osmand/ and app/src/main/aidl/net/osmand/ are taken from the [OsmAnd](https://osmand.net/) project, licensed under the GPLv3 by OsmAnd BV
+* Files in app/src/main/java/org/bouncycastle are taken from the [Bouncy Castle](https://www.bouncycastle.org/java.html) project, licensed under the MIT license by The Legion of the Bouncy Castle Inc.
+* Files in app/src/main/java/com/android/nQuant are taken from the [nQuant.android](https://github.com/mcychan/nQuant.android/) project, licensed under the Apache license by Miller Cy Chan
+* Files in app/src/main/java/org/concentus are taken from the [Concentus](https://github.com/lostromb/concentus) project, licensed under the BSD-3 license by various holding parties
+* Files in GBDaoGenerator/src/de/greenrobot are taken from the [greenDAO](https://codeberg.org/Freeyourgadget/greenDAO) project (Gadgetbridge's fork), licensed under the GPLv3 by Markus Junginger, greenrobot
+* File app/src/main/java/nodomain/freeyourgadget/gadgetbridge/util/SearchPreferenceHighlighter.java is taken from [SearchPreference](https://github.com/ByteHamster/SearchPreference), licensed under the MIT license by ByteHamster